olivelliott/real-world-grading-app/README.md

 ## Intro

-A real-world class grading application built with Prisma.
+A real-world class grading application built with Prisma using the instructions found on the [Prisma Blog](https://www.prisma.io/blog/backend-prisma-typescript-orm-with-postgresql-data-modeling-tsjs1ps7kip1)
+.

 The grading application is used to manage enrollment in online classes, tests (as in exams) for classes, and test results.